darkrenaissance/darkfi/doc/src/dev/rust-wasm-interaction.md

 ### Smart Contracts

-Smart contracts can only interact with Wasm via functions that map to one of four 'contract sections'.
+Smart contracts can only interact with Wasm via functions that map to one of four 'contract sections' (see also the `ContractSection` enum).
 They are:

 * `initialize`
 * `entrypoint`